PentHertz/RF-Swift/go/rfswift-workbench/README.md

 the console in the environment's workspace and with the same profile/shim PATH as the CLI.

+USB passthrough follows the CLI too.
+On macOS the **USB passthrough...** dialog hot-plugs host devices into the Lima VM (`rfswift macusb`).
+On Windows it drives usbipd-win for Docker/Podman missions (`rfswift usb`): devices are listed from `usbipd state`, attach/detach run unprivileged, and a device that was never shared is bound through one UAC prompt for `usbipd.exe` - the GUI never runs a shell or asks for a blanket elevation.
+The manual probe `RFSWIFT_ENGINE_PROBE=1 go test ./internal/workbench -run TestUSBProbeManual -v` prints what the backend sees on the current host.

+Display and sound on Windows come from WSLg: `dock.CreateContainer` mounts the WSLg tree (`/run/desktop/mnt/host/wslg` on Docker Desktop, `/mnt/wslg` on a Podman machine) into the container with `DISPLAY=:0` and `PULSE_SERVER=unix:/mnt/wslg/PulseServer`, exactly like the CLI.
+The mission form also shows a live USB reachability line (`/dev/bus/usb` + `c 189:* rwm`, no privileged mode needed) and asks before creating a container that cannot reach forwarded devices.

 The remote-agent cards shown by the original prototype are no longer presented as real connections.
 Only the in-process local engine is selectable until the planned `rfswift agent` transport, TLS 1.3 authentication and remote `Engine`